Parks and Recreation Capital Projects

 High Plains Trail

-View general information about the High Plains Trail here.
+View general information about the High Plains Trail here High Plains Trail.

-Anticipated High Plains Trail Overpass Construction Dates: Construction on the Parker Road Overpass for the High Plains Trail began in April 2022 and is expected to be completed by Fall 2022.
+Anticipated High Plains Trail Overpass Construction Dates: Construction on the Parker Road Overpass for the High Plains Trail began in April 2022 and is expected to be completed by Spring 2023.
 This phase of the project is being coordinated by Arapahoe County Open Spaces, Public Works and Development, and Jalisco International, Inc. Visit the Arapahoe County High Plains Trail Connector Project page for additional project information.